Herbs

 Shepherds Purse - Capsella Bursa postoris

-It is an upright plant that can grow between 5 and 60 cm high, and is annual or biennial in nature.
-Shepherd's purse is winter hardy and usually has a lignified taproot.
-The sinuously toothed leaves form a rosette around the spindle-shaped root.
+Shepherd's purse (Capsella bursa-pastoris) is a plant in the Brassicaceae family.
+It is an annual or biennial, upright-growing plant that can reach a height of approximately 5 to 60 centimeters.
+The plant is winter-hardy and usually has a woody taproot.
+The sinuously serrated leaves form a rosette around the spindle-shaped root.

 Shrub Heather (Flower) - Erica vulgaris